 The Network for Arts Administrators of Color

-Mentorship & Sponsorship Pilot Program
+Mentorship & Sponsorship Program 4.0

-What is needed is sponsorship, which focuses on advancement by tapping into resources of power and opening doors that add value to mentoring relationships and disrupt entrenched power dynamics.
+What is needed is both mentorship and sponsorship.
+Mentorship provides valuable individual support, guidance, and role modeling, whereas sponsorship focuses on advancement by tapping into resources of power and opening doors that add value to mentoring relationships and disrupt entrenched power dynamics.

 The Mentorship & Sponsorship Program 4.0 uses both components of this two-step process to help increase the talent pipeline and develop propel emerging leaders of color in Boston’s arts sector.

 This year’s program is themed around Sustainability, building on the lessons from the 2019 to 2023 programs to address the ever-changing needs of BIPOC arts administrators as we continue to navigate the pandemics of racism and COVID-19.
 This year’s program will include workshops and tools centered on how to responsibly maintain momentum and avoid burnout in the changing arts sector.

 2022/23 Mentorship and Sponsorship Program 3.0 Participants

 2021/22 Mentorship and Sponsorship Program 2.0 Participants

 “I really love NAAC and want to see the best for it.
 This pilot program was very impressive and to think of the next phase is super powerful.” –Romy St. Hilaire, Pilot Program Mentee